 Into the nineties and the innovations continued.
 Over on the American West Coast, Ron Schille patented a design for an instrument (again, strictly speaking it is a controller, as it has no sound producing means of its own) that can transfer virtually all of a player's techniques - tremolo, vibrato, bent notes, wah-wahs, etc. - into a MIDI code, to be applied to just about any sound you can imagine.
-Known as the ECH (Electronic Chromatic Harmonica) the current prototype looks like a slightly scaled-down version of the Hohner CX-12, but we have yet to see a commercial version of it.
+Known as the ECH (Electronic Chromatic Harmonica) the most recent prototype looks like a slightly scaled-down version of the Hohner CX-12, but we have yet to see a commercial version of it.
 Another West Coast inventor was James A. Wheaton of Fairfax, California.
 He patented a harmonica-style controller that had breath sensors that used a newly designed ultra-mini anemometer to respond to the player's breath.
 The patent also mentions transducers to sense the pressure of lips and fingers, which could then be assigned to control bends or tonal colourations.
 It also includes a built in microphone to pick up the performer's vocal sounds, as well as a typical thumb wheel controller and an assortment of on-board switches.
 The patent is owned by Yamaha who also own a number of other patents for harmonicas and harmonica-related items, but they don't exactly seem to be flooding the market with these things.
 Sadly, the same also goes for the various other Chinese and Japanese patents for electronic harmonicas, including those owned by the pioneers of electronic keyboards for the masses, Casio.

 The photograph at the top of the page shows a Hohner prototype electronic harmonica from the late 1970s, invented by one Charlie Neumayer.
 It never progessed beyond the prototype stage.

 |Return to Fairly Frequently Asked Questions||Return to Main Index|